 If you are one individual who saves 20-30% of your income and feel content about it, I have a game for you.
 Imagine you are sitting in a time machine and carrying a hundi in which you have put all your savings.
 Now, this machine has taken you to the future where you have just got retired.

 Open your hundi now and look at what you have got.
-Consider 6% inflation rate while making these calculations.
+Consider a 6% inflation rate while making these calculations.
 You will see some amount as your retirement fund, right?
-Determine how you are going to manage your expenses post retirement.
+Determine how you are going to manage your expenses post-retirement.
 Do you see what you hoped to see?
 Nope, right?
 You will also understand that this is definitely not sufficient to live even a normal life.

 So, what went wrong?
 Why is there is a significant difference in retirement funds?
 Let me explain it further.
 Foremost among all, you must understand the difference between saving and investing?
 I can hear you asking, is there REALLY a difference between saving and investing?
 Well, read ahead to learn it appropriately.

 - Why should one give too much importance to investing?

 - A financial plan to achieve your long term goals

 The difference between your monthly income and expenses is referred as ‘savings’.
 Include all the expenses like food, leisure activities, and school fees, salaries to the maid, driver, rent, bills, maintenance and everything.
 The balance you have is what you save.